SiMoM0/MiscAlgorithms/README.md

 This repository contains lots of different algorithms, each one for a different use.
 Every code has a short description about its goal and behaviour.

-Below there's a list of all the algorithms and theri goals.
+Below there's a list of all the algorithms and their goals.

 (ITA)